 You’ll be encouraged to attend and present papers at conferences, as the ability to present your research and to receive constructive criticism are important skills to develop.

 We’ll provide a programme of training for the duration of your PhD studies in line with the Vitae framework.
-Additionally, you’ll receive training in developing discipline-based skills, and you’ll have access to the Research Skills website to support your training.
+Additionally, you’ll receive training in developing discipline-based skills, and you’ll have access to online materials to support your training.

 Professional Doctorate students are expected to have studied research methods at masters level.
 They have access to a dedicated website where there are additional training resources, and workshops are provided at the residential/day schools each year.

-Full- and part-time research students are eligible to study for an additional OU taught course, only as part of research degree training, following approval from your supervisors and head of discipline.
+Full- and part-time research students are eligible to study for an additional OU taught course if it is considered part of research degree training and following approval from your supervisors and head of discipline.
 You may not study at any other University while you are registered as an Open University student.

 As an OU student, you’ll have the opportunity to engage with an exciting variety of social clubs and societies, through the OU Club.